johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

   experience with this config.
 If it doesn't care about extra RAM but it's coded properly, it just won't use it so there's no harm.

-  If you get any weird behaviour (e.g., there's a just a black screen and nothing happens, the game keeps rebooting or it crashes shortly after loading, corrupted graphics, weird noises in the audio, etc.), then it probably cannot handle the memory expansions.
+  If you get any weird behaviour (e.g., black screen with nothing happening, the game keeps rebooting or it crashes shortly after loading, corrupted graphics, weird noises in the audio, etc.), then it probably cannot handle the memory expansions.
 Time to try the next config!

 A500 Floppy, 1 MB